Koha-Community/kohadocs/source/systempreferences.rst

 HomeOrHoldingBranch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Default: the library the item was checked out from
+Default: the item's home library (homebranch).

 Asks: Use the checkout and fines rules of \_\_\_

 Values:

--  the library the item is from
+-  the item's home library (homebranch).

-   -  This is equivalent to 'home library'

--  the library the item was checked out from
+-  the item's holding library (holdingbranch).

-   -  This is equivalent to 'holding library'

 Description: